"My mum’s had the vaccine so why is she still shielding?"

 My mum has a chronic blood cancer.
 She’s been shielding with my dad and my brother since the pandemic started and is still being super careful even though she’s had her first vaccine.
 She’s generally pretty healthy and she’s only in her 50s.
 I thought the vaccine would change everything for her.
 How long does she need to keep shielding?
 And would it help for my dad and my brother to be vaccinated too?

-The vaccine roll-out certainly brings hope that shielding will end, but your mum is right to stay cautious for now.
+The vaccine roll-out certainly brings hope that the number of coronavirus cases will continue to drop, but your mum is right to stay cautious for now.

-So it’s still important for your mum to be careful about how much contact she has with other people, especially while the number of cases of coronavirus stays high nationally.
+So it’s still important for your mum to carry on being careful about how much contact she has with other people.
 As more and more people are vaccinated, cases will drop further, so there is light at the end of the tunnel.

 Find out more about supporting someone with blood cancer.
 Here's our full list of questions on topics you may find helpful.